15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 12. 🌇 Slow Evening

 By the time the sun began to set, we were ready to slow down.
 We didn’t want dinner in a loud place or a packed square.
 Instead, we found a quiet spot near the canal, grabbed a bench, and just let the evening roll in.
-Boats drifted past, bikes zipped across bridges, and the city glowed in that soft, golden hour light.
-It was peaceful and grounding, the kind of ending that lets you carry the day with you a little longer.
+It was peaceful, the kind of ending that lets you carry the day with you a little longer.

 🌷 Day 3: Tulips, Windmills & Dutch Village Charm